queryquandary/dotnet-aspire-workshop/workshop/9-integration-testing.md

 ## Introduction

 In this module, we will cover integration testing using `Aspire.Hosting.Testing` with `MSTest`.
 Integration testing is crucial for ensuring that different parts of your application work together as expected.
 We will create a separate test project to test both the API and the web application.
-Additionally, we will explain the use of Playwright for end-to-end testing.

 ## Difference Between Unit Testing and Integration Testing